MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ### To activate using an internet connection

 Windows IoT Enterprise attempts to activate automatically if you're connected to the internet.
-You can confirm your activation status in Settings as well as at the command line.
+You can confirm your activation status in Settings Or at the command line.

 - **Settings**

    To view your activation status in Settings, select **Start** > **Settings** > **System** > **Activation**.

-   If your device shows that it is not activated, you can trigger an activation attempt by selecting **Activate Windows now**.
+   If your device shows that it isn't activated, you can trigger an activation attempt by selecting **Activate Windows now**.

 - **PowerShell command line**

-   To view your activation status using the command line, execute the following command from an PowerShell instance running as administrator.
+   To view your activation status using the command line, execute the following command from a PowerShell instance running as administrator.

    | Information Level | Command |
    | ---- | ---- |
    | Abbreviated | `slmgr.vbs /dli` |
    | Verbose     | `slmgr.vbs /dlv` |

-   If your device show that it is not activated, you can also trigger an activation attempt using `slmgr.vbs /ato`.
+   If your device show that it isn't activated, you can also trigger an activation attempt using `slmgr.vbs /ato`.

    For more information, see [Slmgr.vbs Options](/windows-server/get-started/activation-slmgr-vbs-options.)